-Sedative-hypnotic addiction is an intense craving or need to consume drugs that depress the central nervous system despite the negative impacts it has on its users.
-Sedatives are typically prescribed to treat anxiety and sleep disorders but also cause dependency.
+Sedative-hypnotic addiction is an intense craving or need to consume drugs that depress the central nervous system, despite the negative impacts it has on their users.
+Sedatives are typically prescribed to treat anxiety and sleep disorders, but also cause dependency.

 Signs of sedative-hypnotic addiction include increased dosage beyond prescription, using the drug without a prescription, and a desperate need to obtain and use the drug.
 Other indicators involve withdrawal symptoms such as anxiety, insomnia, or tremors when not taking the drug, impaired cognitive functions, and neglect of personal and professional responsibilities.